RosettaCommons/demos/public/supercharge/readme.txt

 AvNAPSA_positive  BOOL def(false);				//run positive-charge AvNAPSA
 AvNAPSA_negative  BOOL def(false); 				//run negative-charge AvNAPSA
-AvNAPSA_target_net_charge  SIGNED_INT def(0);  			//residue positions will be mutated one at a time from most exposed to least exposed until target net charge is achieved surface_definition_atom_neighbor_cutoff  UNSIGNED_INT def(100); // if you have no target net charge in mind, AvNAPSA will mutate all surface DE-RK-NQ residues on the surface, with this surface cutoff
+target_net_charge  SIGNED_INT def(0);  				//residue positions will be mutated one at a time from most exposed to least exposed until target net charge is achieved surface_atom_cutoff  UNSIGNED_INT def(100); 			// if you have no target net charge in mind, AvNAPSA will mutate all surface DE-RK-NQ residues on the surface, with this surface cutoff

 --------------Options, Rosetta mode:---------------------

-surface_definition_by_atom  BOOL def(false);		           //Rosetta can also use residue AvNAPSA values to define the surface.
-The default, however, is to use number of residue neighbors surface_definition_residue_neighbor_cutoff  UNSIGNED_INT def(16);  //residues with <16 neighboring residues within 10 Å are considered part of the surface
+surface_residue_cutoff  UNSIGNED_INT def(16);  //residues with <16 neighboring residues within 10 Å are considered part of the surface

 include_arg  BOOL def(false);  //use arginine in Rosetta supercharge include_lys  BOOL def(false);  //use lysine in Rosetta supercharge